-This lab supports a variety of methodologies for conducting human participant research—particularly social psychological experiments.
+The SPI lab supports a variety of methodologies for conducting human participant research—particularly social psychological experiments.
 The emphasis is on research that examines how environmental factors influence attitudes, decisions, interactions, and cultural understanding.

-Research Opportunities at WPI
+Psychological Science Research Opportunities

 Psychological science is unique among the sciences in its ability to engage students in active, cutting-edge research.
 Physics, chemistry, and biology do have laboratory components to their work, but it is rare that students in those courses experience novel research as it happens.
 WPI students can participate in this cutting-edge research in two ways: as participants and as researchers.